facebookresearch/ParlAI/docs/source/tutorial_torch_generator_agent.md

     -t convai2 -bs 32 -eps 2 --truncate 128
 ```

-You should get a perplexity of 139 and a token accuracy of 28% on the validation set (which is equal to the test set for the ConvAI2 dataset).
+You should get a perplexity of 139 and a token accuracy of 28% on the ConvAI2 validation/test set.